In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 - Afterwards, ask them to describe the way the music makes them feel.

-This exercise make your kids more aware of sound, and it enhances mind-body connection.
+This activity makes your kids more aware of sound, and it enhances the mind-body connection.
 By focusing on the movements of their body while they perform the music, your child connects with their body in the present moment, boosting present moment mindfulness.
 It also makes them more aware of the way they are feeling, which can help with emotional control.

-Meditation is much more effective when practiced in a group.
-I highly recommend informing your friends about meditation for children, and arranging group sessions.
+Meditation is much more effective when practised in a group.
+I highly recommend informing your friends about meditation for children and arranging group sessions.
+You can use the majority of the methods we have looked at above, and simply do the as a group activity.

 I’ve personally been helping parents to teach meditation to children for years.
 Not only does it help both parents, teachers and kids to relax and focus, but it creates a strong, supportive group that in itself is immensely beneficial.